joshwalawender/joshwalawender.github.io/content/articles/2021-02-13-February-New-Moon.md

 I then got down to some observing with my SVX152 refractor.
 I went through an observing list from the February 2019 issue of Astronomy Magazine on "Observing Stellar Blowouts".
 It contained a handful of lesser known planetary nebulae.
 One seemed oddly low on the horizon until I remembered that this list was probably written for mid-northern latitudes and this object (NGC 7354 in Cepheus) would be circumpolar for many of Astronomy Magazine's readers.
 I caught it very low, less than 10 degrees above the horizon.

-A few of these nebulae stood out as really nice and I don't recall observing any of them before.
+A few of these nebulae stood out as really nice.
 Here are slightly expanded versions of my notes taken during the night:

 **NGC 2371**: A nice little double lobed planetary nebula in my Pentax 7XW eyepiece.
 Better without the UHC filter.